Baizidmdashadzzaman/task-management-system-laravel-vuejs/README.md

 $ php artisan serve
 ```

-after that you can manege your daily task by visiting http://127.0.0.1:8000/
+after that you can manage your daily task by visiting http://127.0.0.1:8000/

 ### <a href="http://baizidmdashadzzaman.com/">LIVE DEMO</a>